Head and Neck Cancers We Treat

 Head and neck examination

-A physician will carefully examine your mouth, throat, voice box, nose, ears and neck regions.
-This often includes the use of specialized equipment called a fibre optic telescope.
-The fibre optic telescope is passed through the nose into the throat and voice box area.
+A physician will carefully examine your mouth, throat, voice box, nose, ears and neck.
+This often includes the use of specialized equipment called a fibre-optic telescope.
+The fibre-optic telescope is passed through the nose into the throat and voice box.
 This helps the physician look closely at these areas.

 Ultrasound

 Ultrasounds are available in our clinics to evaluate head and neck masses.
-They are also used to perform ultrasound-guided needle biopsies as necessary.
+They are also used to perform ultrasound-guided needle biopsies, as needed.

 Computed tomography (CT) scans

-CT scans takes detailed pictures of the inside of the body using X-rays from different angles.
-They are used to assess the head and neck area and the lungs of many head and neck cancer patients.
-Other areas of the body may also require CT imaging depending on the circumstance.
+CT scans take detailed pictures of the inside of the body using X-rays from different angles.
+They are used to assess the head and neck area and the lungs of many patients with head and neck cancer.
+Other areas of the body may also require CT imaging, depending on the circumstances.

 Magnetic resonance imaging (MRI)

-MRIs are sometimes needed to see more details, especially for cancers that involve the base of the tongue, some parts of the throat or the sinuses, and for cancers that are close the eye or brain.
+MRIs are sometimes needed to see more detail, especially for cancers that involve the base of the tongue, some parts of the throat or the sinuses, or cancers that are close to the eye or brain.

 Biopsy

-A biopsy is a procedure that takes a sample of tissue from the body to be examined in a laboratory.
-If there are signs of cancer, a biopsy is often needed to make a definite
+A biopsy is a procedure to take a tissue sample for examination in a laboratory.
+If there are signs of cancer, a biopsy is often needed to make a definite diagnosis.

-If the area is easily visible and accessible, a biopsy can often be performed using local anesthesia and ultrasound guidance in our otolaryngology office during your first visit.
-If the area to be biopsied is more difficult to reach, you might need to undergo general anesthesia.
+If the area is easily visible and accessible, a biopsy can often be done with local anesthesia and ultrasound guidance in our otolaryngology clinic during your first visit.
+If the area to be biopsied is more difficult to reach, you may need general anesthesia.

 Treatment

-If you have been diagnosed with head and neck cancer, your cancer care team will discuss your treatment options with you.
-We will help you weigh the benefits of each treatment option against the possible risks and side effects.
+If you have been diagnosed with head and neck cancer, your Cancer care team will discuss your treatment options with you.
+We will help you weigh the benefits of each option against the possible risks and side effects.

 The most common treatment for head and neck cancers is surgery.
 Radiation therapy, chemotherapy or targeted therapy may also be recommended.